nnethercote/nnethercote.github.io/_posts/2022-10-05-quirks-of-rusts-token-representation.md

 Like most compilers, `rustc` (the Rust compiler) has a lexer that breaks source code into tokens, which are small units such as identifiers, literals, operators, and punctuation.
-Then parser then checks that these tokens are present in an order that satisfies Rust's grammar.
+The parser then checks that these tokens are present in an order that satisfies Rust's grammar.

 Rust has many fixed-length tokens, mostly operators and punctuation: